mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 .. structured-tutorial-part:: install-nginx

-Delete the default hostname to minimize the setup, and add the system user to the ``django-ca`` group so that it can access the Gunicorn socket:
+Delete the default hostname to minimize the setup:

 .. structured-tutorial-part:: nginx-basic-setup